WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/web-service-interfaces.md

 ## Improved logging \[since 8.0\]

-Since Enterprise 8, logging can be enabled per client IP, and for each client IP a separate logging folder is created.
+Since Enterprise Server 8.0, logging can be enabled per client IP, and for each client IP a separate logging folder is created.
 (See DEBUGLEVELS option described in the Help Center how to configure.)
 You can add your client IP with a DEBUG value so that only for your client application all details are logged.